-Blasticidin S HCl solution contains 10 mg/mL blasticidin S HCl in 20mM HEPES.
+Blasticidin S HCl Solution (10 mg/mL in 20mM HEPES) contains 10 mg/mL Blasticidin S HCl in 20mM HEPES.

 This product is considered a dangerous good.
 Quantities above 1 g may be subject to additional shipping fees.

 We also offer: